![]() |

 LLM for Unity enables seamless integration of Large Language Models (LLMs) within the Unity engine.

-It allows to create intelligent characters that your players can interact with for an immersive experience.
+It allows to create intelligent AI characters that players can interact with for an immersive experience.

-The package also features a Retrieval-Augmented Generation (RAG) system that allows to performs semantic search across your data, which can be used to enhance the character's knowledge.
-LLM for Unity is built on top of the awesome llama.cpp library.
+The package includes a Retrieval-Augmented Generation (RAG) system for semantic search across your data, which can be used to enhance the character's knowledge.

 ๐งช Tested on Unity: 2021 LTS, 2022 LTS, 2023, Unity 6